 You may not know exactly what you want to do, but you can start asking yourself questions like:

 - Do I have hobbies that I am passionate about?

 Check out CDU's research courses from Vocational Education and Training (VET) through to Higher Education.
 You can also come along to the various events we hold throughout the year.
 Speak with your Career Adviser for more information about CDU events available to you.

-VET for Secondary Schools (VSS)
+VET Delivery for Secondary Schools (VETDSS)

 University vs High School

-Higher Education vs VET
+Higher Education vs TAFE

 Higher Education is post-high school education, which includes undergraduate (Bachelor degrees) and postgraduate (Masters/ Doctorate) courses at a university.

 Higher Education is traditionally theoretical-based learning, supplemented with some practical components.